 There’s really nothing like it.
 Just being with Him, opening your soul, and knowing that He’s receiving it all and that He’ll take care of you.

-How would you like to experience that kind of connection with Him every time you pray?
+How would you like to experience that kind of connection with Him, entering right into deep prayer, every time you pray?

 How do I know?
 Because I love to spend time with the Lord in prayer, but some prayers draw me closer to Him than others.
 Sometimes I feel His presence and His heart more than I do at other times, and I’ve noticed a pattern.

-I’ve noticed that certain, specific prayers seem to spur that connection with Him where all the deep parts of my heart are laid open, and it’s all right.
+Certain prayers seem to produce that connection with the Lord where all the deep parts of my heart are laid open, and it’s all right.